imosan/lazy_motion_edit/README.md

 ![alt tag](https://github.com/imosan/motion_edit/blob/master/motion_edit_1.jpg)

 "Increase" and "Decrease" changes the first three keys in "motionedit_curve".
-This addon works on pose bones in Armature object.
+This addon also works on pose bones in Armature object.